-C5.1 This section sets out the income-based capital requirements applicable to administrators that do not have the assets that they administer on their balance sheet.
-The information requirements are detailed in C5.2 - 5.5.
+C5.1 This section sets out the income-based capital requirements applicable to mortgage administrators that have been appointed by persons that are not authorised to administer regulated mortgage contracts on their behalf, and which therefore do not have the assets that they administer on their balance sheet.
+The information requirements are detailed in C5.2 - 5.4.